Ancestors Legacy: Development

-Ancestors Legacy was announced as being in development phase on May 10, 2017.
-Following the announcement, the company launched its first trailer of the game on July 31 which depicted over a 100 battles in a historically-accurate armaments.
-The game had entered into an open beta phase on February 5, 2018.
-The game's single player preview beta build was released during Gamescom on September 3, 2017.

-Initially both version supposed to come out on the same day (May 22), but then on August 22, 2018, at Gamescom 2018, it was announced by the 1C Company that the Xbox One version is soon to come out.
+Ancestors Legacy's development was announced on May 10, 2017.
+It entered open beta on February 5, 2018.
+A single player preview beta build was released during Gamescom on September 3, 2017.
+Initially, the Xbox One and Windows versions were supposed to come out on the same day (May 22), but the Xbox and PlayStation 4 versions were released on August 13, 2019.
+It was released for Nintendo Switch on June 11, 2020.
+Publisher GameClub ported Ancestors Legacy to iOS devices under the title Ancestors Legacy: Vikings on March 9, 2021.
+It includes just the Vikings portion of the original PC version.

 Updates

-In September 2018, Destructive Creations had added a second Slav campaign where the player can lead Bolesław I the Brave of Poland and his son Mieszko II.
+In September 2018, Destructive Creations added a second Slav campaign where the player can lead Bolesław I the Brave of Poland and his son Mieszko II.

-In December 2018, Destructive Creations had announced the release of a free-to-download campaign called Ancestors Legacy: History of the Teutonic Order.
+In December 2018, Destructive Creations announced the release of a free-to-download campaign called Ancestors Legacy: History of the Teutonic Order.
 The campaign, which is made out of five story missions, is divided in two parts.
 The first part will tell the story of Herkus Monte and his rebellion against the Teutonic Order during the Great Prussian Uprising.
 The second part of the campaign is dedicated to the Commander of the Teutonic Order Konrad von Thierberg and the siege of rebel bastion, the Lidzbark (Lautenburg) Castle.
 All of the new content is set in the 13th century.

-In May 2019, Destructive Creations have released a paid DLC titled Ancestors Legacy: Saladin's Conquest.
+In May 2019, Destructive Creations released a paid DLC titled Ancestors Legacy: Saladin's Conquest.
 The DLC contains a new nation of Saracens and mainly a brand new campaign, but this time Ancestors Legacy leaves the European soil and tells a completely different story from the perspective of Saladin, the first sultan of Egypt and Syria.
 It contains five new missions, 3 new multiplayer maps and new achievements.

-On May 12, 2020, Polish studio Destructive Creations announced on May 12, 2020, that the game will be released for Nintendo Switch on June 11, 2020.